 Unfortunately, you’ll find many products claiming to be halal, but not only are their ingredients and processes questionable (to say the least), they’re often not halal certified.

 Tuesday in Love’s Water Permeable Nail Polish is the first nail polish product to undergo and pass the rigorous halal certification tests of the Islamic Society of North America (ISNA).

-In addition to using only halal ingredients and manufacturing processes, Tuesday in Love’s halal nail enamel polish is water permeable.
+In addition to using only halal ingredients and manufacturing processes, Tuesday in Love’s nail enamel is water permeable.
 ISNA confirmed this with its valid water permeability test -- and Tuesday in Love fully complied with ISNA’s Halal Nail Polish Certification.

 Are Halal and Vegan Nail Polishes The Same Thing?

 Muslims are Islamically permitted to consume animal products provided that they’re sourced and slaughtered as per Islam’s requirements.
 Such products are not vegan.